It’s just a little tin box. You probably have one in your kitchen.

 Cut meat into 1/2-inch cubes.
 Prepare a large plastic bag with flour, salt, pepper, ginger.
 Place half the meat in the bag, toss to coat, and brown in batches in a large, heavy-bottom stew pot to sear.
 Remove from the pot, repeat with the remaining meat, and set aside

 Add the consomme and garlic to the pot and simmer, stirring to remove the brown bits from the bottom of the pot.
-Then add 1/2 cup wine, herbs, tomato paste, and ketchup, and stir well to mix.
+Then add the browned meat, 1/2 cup wine, herbs, tomato paste, and ketchup, and stir well to mix.
 Simmer for 1.5 hours.
 Add the onions, carrots, potatoes and the remaining wine.
 Taste and salt and pepper to taste.
 Cook for another hour.